Wink (duo): History

-On March 16, 1989, their third single "Namida wo Misenaide ~Boys Don't Cry~" (涙をみせないで〜Boys Don't Cry~; Don't Show Your Tears~...).
+On March 16, 1989, their fourth single "Namida wo Misenaide ~Boys Don't Cry~" (涙をみせないで〜Boys Don't Cry~; Don't Show Your Tears~...).
 This single was also a cover of a European pop song, this time a cover the single Boys Don't Cry by Moulin Rouge, and also charted at #1.
 Following this trend, many of Wink's early songs were covers of Western songs, but with Japanese lyrics.

 The duo's fifth single "Samishii Nettaigyo" (淋しい熱帯魚, Lonely Tropical Fish), released on May 21, 1989 exceeded their success from the previous year.
 The single charted #1 on Oricon for two straight weeks, and took the #1 spot on The Best Ten and Uta no Top Ten.
 The single also won the Grand Prix at the 31st Japan Record Awards and landed them their first and only performance on NHK's Kōhaku Uta Gassen.
 It sold over 564,000 copies and was certified Platinum by the RIAJ.

 Wink had a different style and image than many other J-pop idols of the era who focused on a "cute" style with sugar coated lyrics.
 The duo were instructed to be as emotionless as possible while performing.
 They also dressed in extravagant lolita fashions, and almost looked doll-like.
 This uniqueness in style distinguished them from their contemporaries and attributed to their success.
 Following "Samishii Nettaigyo", the duo released a string of #1 and #2 hits, and the duo continued to appear as mainstays on The Best Ten and Uta no Top Ten.